HackYourFuture/databases/README.md

 - Non-relational data and NoSQL
 - MongoDB as an example of a NoSQL database

-## The Practice Database

-The login information for the student practice database will be provided during the first class.
-If you don't have them, send us a message - you will need the username, password, hostname, port, and database name.

 ## Lesson Plan

 ### Lesson 1: Retrieving Data